-Our sincere gratitude goes to the following authors from EuroHealthNet and Instituto de Salud Carlos III, who directly contributed to the preparation of this report: Alison Maassen, Lina Papartyte, Dorota Sienkiewicz from EuroHealthNet, who were the main writers of the report.
+Our sincere gratitude goes to the following authors from EuroHealthNet and Instituto de Salud Carlos III, who directly contributed to the preparation of this report: Alison Maassen, Lina Papartyte, Dorota Sienkiewicz from EuroHealthNet, as well as to Iñaki Imaz Iglesia from Instituto de Salud Carlos III who were the main writers of the report.
 Within this work, we are grateful for the knowledge and expertise provided by Clive Needle, Senior Policy Adviser at EuroHealthNet, to prepare the report.